r-teller/bigip-nginx-k8s/readme.md

     - EC2 Instances
         - JumpHost - T3.Medium AMI built from AWS AWSLinux2, cloudinit is used to install all software dependencies and deploy K8s
         - Big-IP - T2.Large AMI, cloudinit is used to establish initial configuration
+        - DockerHost - T3.Medium AMI built from Ubuntu 18.04, cloudinit is used to setup a docker registry and build nginx-plus-ingress if licensed
     - Elastic_IPs - are allocated for the following resources
         - BIG-IP Mgmt interface
         - BIG-IP VirtualServer Deployment Example A